 Unlike CPAs or EAs, tax attorneys can investigate whether the IRS has violated its Collection Statute Expiration Date – something which happens more than people might think (read more here).
 Depending on your tax problem a CPA or EA may be a good fit.
 However, if you owe the IRS money, or haven’t filed taxes in a few years, then it best to use a tax attorney.

-If you would like to schedule a free consultation with one of our tax attorneys, please click here.
+If you would like to schedule an assessment with one of our tax attorneys, please click here.